Frequently asked questions for educators and exhibitors

 What type of training and support will be provided to educators leading up to the event?

 JA Rhode Island staff will provide training for educators to prepare them for the JA Inspire event.
 All teachers who will chaperone or be leading the curriculum must attend program and safety training, in person or virtually.
-To request this training please contact Fiametta Elie, Work-Based Learning Program Manager at fiametta.elie@ja.org or 401-331-3850 ext.
+To request this training please contact Fiametta Elie, JA Inspire Manager at fiametta.elie@ja.org or 401-331-3850 ext.
 17.

 How long will training take?